 Athena Swan Silver Award

 The School of Sport, Exercise and Health Sciences is committed to addressing gender inequalities in science and to improving career progression for female academics.
-This commitment has been recognized in 2012 by an Athena SWAN Silver Award.
+This commitment was recognized in 2012 by an Athena SWAN Silver Award.
 This award was renewed in both 2016 and most recently, in 2020.

 What is Athena SWAN?